lukaselflein/charge_optimization_folderstructure/Readme.md

 ### Organization
 The folders are organized in four levels:
 1. Lowerest: subfolders for the diverse charge fitting and conversion routines.
-2. Snapshot: Each snapshot of has its own folder
+2. Snapshot: Each snapshot has its own folder, containing (1).
-3. Simulation: For each charge, a seperate MD simulation is run which is divided into snapshots
+3. Simulation: For each set of charges, a seperate MD simulation is run.
+Contains subfolders for the snapshots extracted from the trajectory (2).
-4. Outer loop: Simulating and fitting charges is iteratated until charges converge.
+4. Current directory: Simulating and fitting charges is iteratated until charges converge.
 This is the highest level.
+Subfolders correspond to different simulations (3).